cysecroad/cysecroad/content/blog/posts/git-grammar-check/index.md

 }
 ```

-## Running spellcheck locally and overruling the merge checks
+## Running spell check locally and overruling the merge checks

 ### Local check: For the Impatient Developers